-- 1 On the NAS system, click Start→ Administrative Tools→ Services for Network File System (NFS). - 2 In the window that appears, right-click Services for NFS and select Properties. - 3 Select User Name Mapping as the Identity mapping source and type the Hostname of your User Name Mapping server in the space provided.

-- 4 Go to the UNM server, copy the password, and group the files you collected in the previous step to a local disk. - 5 Go to Add or Remove Programs→ Add Windows Components→ Select Other Network File and Print Services. - 6 Click Details. - 7 Select Microsoft Services for NFS, click Details and select User Name Mapping. - 8 Click Next and complete the installation. - NOTE: Reboot your system after the installation is complete.
+- On the NAS system, click Start \rightarrow Administrative Tools \rightarrow Services for Network File System (NFS).
+1. - In the window that appears, right-click Services for NFS and select Properties.
+2. - 3.
+Select User Name Mapping as the Identity mapping source and type the Hostname of your User Name Mapping server in the space provided. - Go to the UNM server, copy the password, and group the files you collected in the previous step to a local disk.
+4. - 5.
+Go to Add or Remove Programs \rightarrow Add Windows Components \rightarrow Select Other Network File and Print Services. - 6.
+Click Details. - 7.
+Select Microsoft Services for NFS, click Details and select User Name Mapping. - 8.
+Click Next and complete the installation.